StevenPhan1211/ERP-System-using-.NET-8-with-Winforms/README.md

 ## How to Run Project

 # Run Backend
-1. Open Backend project in Visual Studio 2022
+1. Open Visual Studio 2022
+2. Clone this Repository by using command `https://github.com/StevenPhan1211/ERP-System-using-.NET-8-with-Winforms.git`
-2. Restore NuGet packages
+3. Restore NuGet packages
-3. Set `Presentation` project as startup
+4. Because I am using Code-first to generate database so you should go to `Appsetting.json` in `ERRP.Api` layer to setting your database environment
+5. Open `Tools` --> `NuGet Package Manager` --> `Package Manager Console` --> Choose Default Project `ERP.Infrastructure` and run this command `Update-Database` then voilà.
+You have done migrate database
-4. Run the API
+6. Run the API

 # Run Frontend
 1. Open Frontend project (WinForms) in Visual Studio 2022